 On June 28, 2024, the Company filed a shelf registration statement on Form S-3 (the "2024 Registration Statement"), as well as an accompanying prospectus supplement ("New ATM Prospectus").
 In connection with the filing of the 2024 Registration Statement and the New ATM Prospectus, the Company entered into a sales agreement (the "Sales Agreement") with Leerink Partners LLC (the "Agent") pursuant to which the Company may issue and sell from time to time Common Shares for an aggregate offering price of up to \$150.0 million in accordance with the New ATM Prospectus under an at-the-market offering program (the "2024 ATM").
 Pursuant to the 2024 ATM, the Company will pay the Sales Agent a commission rate of up to 3.0% of the gross proceeds from the sale of any Common Shares.
-The Company is not obligated to make any sales of its Common Shares under the 2024 ATM as of December 31, 2024.
+The Company is not obligated to make any sales of its Common Shares under the 2024 ATM.
+The Company has not sold any Common Shares under the 2024 ATM as of December 31, 2024.